fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 ## Command-line mode

-- Ex-commands allow you to make changes (in multiple places) anywhere in the file without moving the cursor -- they strike far and wide.
+- Ex-commands allow you to make changes (in multiple places) anywhere in the file without moving the cursor -- they "strike far and wide".

 - The general syntax for Ex-commands is `:[range]{command}`, where `[range]` is either a single address or a range of addresses of the form `{start},{stop}`.